Seven-a-side

 Charlesworth dropped me from our next fifteen-a-side fixture, an away game at

 Woodlands.
-Fair enough, other lads deserved their chance.
-Clive, Paul and Stan
+Fair enough, better players deserved their chance.
+But Clive, Paul and Stan

-were playing though and with Woodlands being no more than a good walk from Twydall,
+were playing and with Woodlands being no more than a good walk from our homes in Twydall,

 I tagged along that Saturday morning to give them some support.